shaurya559/Induction-2025/README.md

  After that the lunch break is started at 11:30 am to 12:30 pm

- at 12:30 Dr Arvind  Dhingra  gave a sppech .
+ At 12:30 Dr Arvind  Dhingra  gave a sppech .He say about experience of there life.
+He say about importance of collage in our life ....